iworks/build-a-house/readme.txt

 = What is a breakdown? =

-Breakdown is a step of building.
+The breakdown is a step of building.
 Typical breakdowns are:

 * Sale Price Breakdown
 + Finished Lot Cost